kivy/buildozer/docs/source/installation.rst

     . "$HOME/.cargo/env"

 to ~/.bashrc, and to open a new shell.
-Note the leading period above.
+The leading period in the line above above is important.

 Activate an existing Python virtual environment, or create and activate a new Python virtual environment.
 Python 3.12 defaults to requiring a virtual environment::

+    cd
     virtualenv venv
     source venv/bin/activate